 Seventh grade.

-Yeah, it was junior high for me.
+That was junior high for me.

-Uh fantasy football class.
+Fantasy football class.

-What fantasy football class?
+Fantasy football class?

-A whole class, or is it a segment of a class?
+Or is it a segment of a class?

-Uh no, it's actually a class.
+No, it's actually a class.

 I mean, the only problem with this teacher is that he's a USC fan and I'm a Notre Dame fan.

-This uh teacher actually laid it out very, very well.
+But either way, this teacher actually laid it out very, very well.

-It teaches these kids, uh it's a class of 39 boys, obviously, since it's an elective.
+It's a class of 39 boys, obviously, since it's an elective.

-I thought you were gonna be condemning this as a waste of time, but your point is that they're taking something these kids are naturally interested in and using it to teach them things that otherwise would be mundane and boring to them because the data is what's fascinating to them.
+But your point is that they're taking something these kids are naturally interested in and using it to teach them things that otherwise would be mundane and boring to them because the data is what's fascinating to them.

 You would never get a seventh grader to find analytical statistics fascinating.

-Well, did do they also follow through on the real purpose of fantasy football and gamble in this class?
+Well, do they also follow through on the real purpose of fantasy football and gamble in this class?

-Well, see, um back to school night.
+Well, see, I'm back to school night.

 And the teacher said, no, no, no, no.